rdejana/GStreamerIntro/README.md

 In this example, `videotestsrc` is a video test source.
 Using `gst-inspect-1.0` you can see that there is the ability to adjust the pattern.
 For example, changing to `gst-launch-1.0 videotestsrc pattern="circular" ! videoconvert ! xvimagesink`

-A more complicated version of this is: `gst-launch-1.0 videotestsrc ! nvvidconv ! 'video/x-raw'  ! nvvidconv ! nvegltransform ! nveglglessink -e`.
+A more complicated version of this is: `gst-launch-1.0 videotestsrc ! nvvidconv ! nvegltransform ! nveglglessink -e`.
 Unlike the first example, this one leverages a number of Nvidia plugins:
 - nvvidconv: video format conversion and scaling
 - nvegltransform: Video transform element for NVMM to EGLimage.  nveglglessink only.